tyngw/markdown-table-editor/README.md

   - Delete current column (if not the last column)
 - **Sorting**: Click column headers to sort (click again to reverse order)
 - **Drag & Drop**: Drag row/column headers to reorder
+- **Status Messages**: Error and save messages appear at the bottom for less intrusive feedback

 ## Multi-Table Support